Change or amend an environmental authority

 If your proposal is a major amendment, the assessment fee (mentioned above) is payable once notification of the assessment level decision is issued.
 The assessment fee must be paid before the assessment of the amendment application can proceed.

-The administering authority must assess a minor amendment within 10 business days of notifying you of the assessment level decision.
+The administering authority must assess a minor amendment within 10 business days of notifying you of the assessment level decision or, if the applicant agrees to extend the period by no more than 20 business days, within the extended period.
 If an assessment level decision is not needed because your application is for a 'condition conversion', your application will be assessed within 10 business days from when we receive it.

 A major amendment goes through a process similar to the application for an EA.
-This process does not normally include public notification unless the amendment is for:
+This process does not normally include public notification, however, an application for a major amendment of an EA may trigger public notification if the amendment is for a resource activity and the administering authority decides:

 Once your amendment application has been assessed, the administering authority will notify you of its decision.
 If the amendment is approved, your EA will be updated to reflect the changes.